- 1 Polished Pencil Skirt

 Lightweight Rainproof Jacket

 Like any city, Hong Kong has its pros and cons.
 Pro: There’s mild weather year around.
 Con: There are crazy thunderstorms from May through September.
 Oh, and have we mentioned typhoon season?
 Don’t come in these rainy months without packing a good waterproof jacket.
-The Everlane’s Cropped City Anorak gets our vote.
-This lightweight, short anorak won’t get in your way as you explore around town.
+The Everlane’s ReNew Anorak gets our vote.
+This lightweight, stylish anorak won’t get in your way as you explore around town.
 And its poly-nylon material repels water so you stay dry.
 Other useful features include a button-snap front and pockets, plus a hood to keep your hair from becoming a soggy, matted mess.

 Business-Card-Holding iPhone Wallet